Getting Started with Blazor TextBox in Blazor Web App

 <SfTextBox Placeholder='First Name'></SfTextBox>

-• Press Ctrl+F5 (Windows) or +F5 (macOS) to launch the application.
-This will render the Syncfusion® Blazor TextBox component in your default web browser.
+• Press Ctrl+F5 (Windows) or +F5 (macOS) to run the app.
+The Syncfusion® Blazor TextBox renders in the default web browser.

 Blazor TextBox Component